 Heat is a necessity for leopard geckos, and not because they need it just to stay warm, but because their bodies need it in order to function properly, so definitely make sure you have some source of it in your home aside from your heat mat or heat lamp just in case the temperatures in your room get a little bit too cold for their little bodies to handle.

-If you’d like to know the one I use, then click here to check it out over at Amazon.
 You can have everything else set up right, but if you have no way of telling how hot or how cold your tank is, then the rest of the equipment is virtually useless.

 Having a thermometer for your hot and cold side will give you peace of mind and will let you know whether or not you need to make adjustments to accommodate for your leopard geckos needs.
 Also, to be on the safe side, you should have a thermometer hanging somewhere within the room your gecko is kept in as well.